GoodSync Connect Manual

 GstpFileDynamicPort = No

-If GstpFilePort is taken already then select random port to listen on for file server connections, and deposit this port back into settings.tix.
+If GstpFilePort is taken already, select a random port to listen on for File Server connections, and deposit this port back into settings.tix.

 GstpFilePort_2 = 0